Skip to main content

 • Expert Witness Reports: Typically 15-20 business days minimum

-These specialized reports often involve extensive site assessment, advanced diagnostic testing, and comprehensive documentation.
+These specialized reports often involve extensive site assessment, advanced diagnostic testing, and detailed documentation.
 Services like tree structure testing and tree protection plans require additional time for thorough analysis and detailed recommendations.

 Factors Influencing Arborist Report Timeframes